 - SW 2313.
 Introduction Social Work and Social Welfare.
 Three hours lecture.
 A study of professional social work and the historical and philosophical development of social work and social welfare.

-- 3 hours of Directed Individual Study (from a Gender Studies faculty member)
+- 3 hours of Directed Individual Study (with a Gender Studies faculty member).

-Students cannot have more than nine (9) hours from any one discipline count toward the certificate.
+Students cannot have more than nine (9) hours from any one discipline count toward the minor.